 Modern day Cantors, especially the conservative and reform Jewish are generally trained in Cantorial schools and become an ordained clergy, with an in-depth knowledge about prayer services.
 Sometimes they act as both Rabbi and Cantor.

 Apart from leading the prayer services, a Cantor typically has a number of responsibilities that may vary from one synagogue to the other.
-This is generally applicable to Conservative and Reform Jewish Worlds.
+This is generally applicable to Conservative and Reform synagogues.
 Their duties include leading life-cycle events, working with the choir, teaching members how to participate in prayer services and teaching bat/bar mitzvah boys and girls to read from the holy book of Torah.

 An ideal Cantor is expected to work closely in association with Rabbi to instruct and motivate the congregation.